So you’ve thought about leaving, haven’t you?

 If that’s the case, it’s a sign the end may be near.
 Why?

 Because a passionless leader is an ineffective leader.A passionless leader is an ineffective leader.
 Click To Tweet

 2. There’s no other role you could get excited about

 Just because your passion is fading in one area doesn’t mean your tenure at a church is over.

-Last year, I knew I didn’t want to leave my church but I found my passion for the things I was doing getting narrower.
+A few years ago, I knew I didn’t want to leave my church but I found my passion for the things I was doing getting narrower.

 After what was truly a few incredible months of prayer and processing with mentors and our elders, I transitioned from the Lead Pastor role at my church (being the Lead Pastor is the only role I’ve held in a church since I started) into a Founding and Teaching Pastor role.

 The result?
 I love it.
 My passion is back, stronger than ever, and I’m completely excited about the future of our church.

 I got to keep the parts of my job I’m most passionate about and throw my weight behind our mission for a whole new season.

 Your renewal may not come from leaving, but simply changing what you’re doing where you are.
 Just switch roles.